April is Autism Awareness Month

 As an example, he said, security guards in places don’t often know much about autism.
 So if unique behaviors attract a security guard’s attention, the guard might inadvertently do something that triggers a strong reaction, making the situation worse instead of better.

-April is Autism Awareness Month, and these two gentlemen were happy to speak about their diagnosis of autism.
+April is Autism Awareness Month, and these two gentlemen were happy to speak about being autistic.

 “I felt kind of sad, and I felt angry,” he said, “I know I have a disability, but I’m just like everyone else.”